benlubas/molten-nvim/README.md

 When you execute some code, it will create a _cell_.
 You can recognize a cell because it will be highlighted when your cursor is in it.

-A cell is delimited using two extmarks (see `:h api-extended-marks`), so a cell will adjust when editing text within it's boundaries.
+A cell is delimited using two extmarks (see `:h api-extended-marks`), so each cell will adjust when editing text within it's boundaries.

 When your cursor is in a cell (i.e., you have an _active cell_), a floating window may be shown below the cell, reporting output.
 This is the _display window_, or _output window_.
 (To see more about whether a window is shown or not, see `:MoltenShowOutput` and `g:molten_auto_open_output`).
 When you cursor is not in any cell, no cell is active.